|Preview host||We are a small, friendly farm with a vine yard, pigs, sheep and horses. |

 There are many coastal footpaths in the area much enjoyed by our helpers.

 We run a B&B, listed as Cariad Room in a Magical Home on Airbnb.
-We also run art courses, bread making courses, cookery demonstrations, corporate days and the occasional wedding.I have a very comfortable bed in the art room and two double sofa beds with an adjacent shower room.
+We also run art courses, bread making courses, cookery demonstrations, corporate days and the occasional wedding.I have comfortable accommodation for Wwoofers with free Wi-Fi.
+Wwoofers also have use of the hot tub next to the river.